Serie A transfer news: Ante Rebic joins AC Milan on loan with option to buy | Goal.com

 Rebic will make a return to Serie A, having first featured in the Italian top-flight with Fiorentina after a €4.5m move from Croatian slide Split in August 2013.

 The forward has spent the last three seasons with Eintracht, the loan being made permanent in 2018.
-He has 17 Bundesliga goals during his time there, with his high of nine coming last season.
+He has 17 Bundesliga goals during his time there, with his personal best of nine coming last season.

-Eintracht have already suffered heavy losses in their attack this transfer window, having previous lost Luka Jovic to Real Madrid and Sebastien Haller to West Ham.
+Eintracht have already suffered heavy losses in their attack this transfer window, having previously sold Luka Jovic to Real Madrid and Sebastien Haller to West Ham.

-The 25-year-old started alongside fellow attackers Luka Modric, Ivan Perisic and Mario Mandzukic in the 2018 World Cup final, in which France defeated Croatia 4-2.
+The 25-year-old started alongside fellow countrymen Luka Modric, Ivan Perisic and Mario Mandzukic in the 2018 World Cup final, in which France defeated Croatia 4-2.

 Frankfurt sit seventh in the Bundesliga with two wins and a loss, three points behind leaders RB Leipzig, and will face Arsenal, Standard Liege and Portuguese side Vitoria SC in this season's Europa League.